How Do You Prove Intent in “Burglary of Habitation”?

 In some cases, a judge (usually over the defense lawyer’s objections) may allow evidence of a pattern of prior criminal misconduct, including prior burglary convictions, to be entered in the trial.
 The admissibility of this evidence could depend on the defendant’s statements in court.
 Evidence of a prior conviction might be permissible if, for example, a defendant claimed he or she accidentally fell asleep while in the habitation.
 Our Killeen attorneys work to our utmost to protect your rights.

-At Mary Beth Harrell Law Firm, we assert every defense possible to help you regain your freedom after a burglary arrest.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we assert every defense possible to help you regain your freedom after a burglary arrest.
 Proving intent is often a difficult task for the prosecution.
 We work to obtain a dismissal or acquittal based on the prosecution’s inability to prove the intent criteria set forth in Texas state burglary statutes.
 Prosecutors who know that their case for proving intent is weak are more likely to consider agreeing to a plea agreement, reducing the charges against you to a less serious offense.

 To speak with a respected burglary defense lawyer, please use our contact form to schedule a consultation.
 Our defense lawyers represent anyone arrested for burglary in Killeen and Copperas Cove, as well as Temple, Belmont, and throughout Coryell and Bell Counties.